StackExchange/dnscontrol/docs/getting-started.md

 Create a subdirectory called `zones` in the same directory as the configuration files.  (`mkdir zones`).  `zones` is where the BIND provider writes the zonefiles it creates.
+Even if you don't use BIND, it is useful for testing.

 ## 3. Create the initial `dnsconfig.js`